1. What's Included

 What do I have to pay and when?

-There are two payment options available at Collegiate – full payment or by instalment.
+There are three payment options available at Collegiate.

 If you are unable to provide a UK-based guarantor, your rent payment will need to be made a year in advance, in full, 10 days prior to your tenancy start date.